 Once the buffalo – and the natives – had been driven away from what was seen as uninhabitable frontier country, the Panhandle in the 1870s began to yield great natural resources.
 Helium, especially in Amarillo, as well as oil and agriculture, have brought wealth to the region, which is also home to large ranches.

 The Panhandle holds few actual tourist attractions – its real appeal is its barren, rural beauty.
 But music has deep roots in the area, too.
 Songwriters such as Bob Wills, Buddy Holly, Roy Orbison, Waylon Jennings, Terry Allen, Joe Ely, Jimmie Dale Gilmore and Natalie Maines of the Dixie Chicks all grew up here.Read More

-Other sites include the Buddy Holly Statue at 8th Street and Avenue Q; it’s scheduled to move to a new location in Lubbock by 2011.
-This 8ft bronze figure currently towers over a Walk of Fame, with plaques to local performers like Waylon Jennings, who played bass at Buddy’s final concert.
+Across the street from the center is the Buddy Holly Statue, an 8ft bronze figure that’s the focal point of the Buddy and Maria Elena Holly Plaza.
 Buddy’s grave is in Lubbock’s cemetery at the end of 34th Street; take the right fork inside the gate, and the grave, decorated with flowers and guitar picks, is on the left.